hardyqr/UW-Spring2017-CS246-Notes/LEC06-More_IO_and_small_topics.md

 test2("bla")//illegal
 test2(,"bla")//illegal
 ```
+- 省略的总是得在后面

 ## Function overloading
-In C++ we can have functions that have the same name as long as differs in the number or types of parameters.
+In C++ we can have functions that have the same name as long as differs in the number / types of parameters.
-- Just differing on the return type is not ok.
+- Just differing on the return type is not ok
 ```cpp
 int neg(int a) {return -1;}
 int neg(bool a) {return !a;}